pydio/pydio-doc-admin-guide/2_running_cells_in_production/8_cluster_setup/4_deploying_cells_nodes.md

 ### C. Note about MongoDB

 Mongo DB support is not enabled via a start flag, but it is configured at first deployment.
-An existing Cells instance can also be migrated to support Mongo as [described in the dedicated page TODO]().
+An existing Cells instance can also be migrated to support Mongo as [described in the dedicated page](./configuring-mongo-storage).

 ## First Run / Installation